firesight-ai/amnesia-machine-js/README.md

 ## Compatibility with Gun

-ham.js is designed to be compatible with Gun's data structures and can serve as a drop-in replacement or enhancement for Gun's existing HAM implementation.
+amnesia-machine is designed to be compatible with Gun's data structures and can serve as a drop-in replacement or enhancement for Gun's existing HAM implementation.
 It provides methods to convert between Gun's state format and Vector Clocks:

 ```javascript
 const gunState = { node1: 1, node2: 2 };